finalwebsites/subscription-tools/readme.txt

 1. Upload the entire `sendy-subscriptions` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Enter your Sendy API key, the mailing list ID and the other options on the plugin settings page.
-1. Add the shortcode [FWSSendySubForm] into the page of your choice or enable the form for all blog posts.

 == Frequently Asked Questions ==

 = The subscription form doesn't work, the secondary name isn't passed to the mailing list =

-Compare the merge fields you're using for the plugin settings and for your Sendy mailing list.
+Compare the merge field names you're using for the plugin settings and for your Sendy mailing list.
 They need to be identical, use only the characters from the  "Personalization tag"

 = How to add a manual goal in Clicky? =